gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 then you will probably win on mean square error by constraining the intercept.
 However, you should be careful with constraining the intercept.
 If you constrain the cross-trait LD Score regression intercept to zero when there is sample overlap, you can get completely misleading results that will frequently be out-of-bounds (e.g., r<sub>g</sub> >> 1).

-You can constrain the intercept with the `--constrain-intercept` flag.
-For h<sup>2</sup> estimation, the synxtax is `--constrain-intercept N`, where N is the desired intercept (usually 1, though sometimes lower if there is GC correction).
-For r<sub>g</sub>, the syntax is `--constrain-intercept N1,N2,N3`, where N1 is the intercept for the first single-trait LD Score regression, N2 is the intercept for the second single-trait LD Score regression and N3 is the intercept for the cross-trait LD Score regression.
-If there is sample overlap, the correct value of N3 requires some care to compute; a formula can be found in the supplementary note of the [genetic correlation paper](http://www.biorxiv.org/content/early/2015/01/27/014498).
+You can constrain the intercept with the `--intercept-h2`  and `--intercept-gencov` flags.
+For h<sup>2</sup> estimation, the synxtax is `--intercept-h2 N`, where N is the desired intercept (usually 1, though sometimes lower if there is GC correction).
+For estimating r<sub>g</sub>, you should use both the `--intercept-h2` and `--intercept-gencov` flags to constrain the single-trait and cross-trait LD Score regression intercepts, respectively.

+For example, if you're computing --rg A,B,C and you want to constrain the h<sup>2</sup> intercepts to (silly example) 1,0.99,1.01, and the intercept for gencov(A,B) to -0.5 and the intercept for gencov(A,C) to 0.5, then you would use

+	--intercept-h2 1,0.99,1.01
+	--intercept-gencov 0,N0.5,0.5

+There are two subtleties here.
+First, `python`'s command-line argument parser gets confused by dashes, so to specify negative numbers, use N instead of a dash.
+Second, the first argument to` --intercept-gencov` is silently ignored so that the arguments to `--intercept-h2` and `--intercept-gencov` line up (for p traits, there are p heritabilities but only p-1 genetic covariances).

+If there is sample overlap, the correct arguments to `--intercept-gencov` require some care to compute; a formula can be found in the supplementary note of the [genetic correlation paper](http://www.biorxiv.org/content/early/2015/01/27/014498).

-In this case, there is no sample overlap, so we can use the command `--constrain-intercept 1,1,0`, or the shortcut `--no-intercept`, which is just syntactic sugar for `--constrain-intercept 1,1,0`.
-This yields
+In this case, there is no sample overlap, so we can shortcut `--no-intercept`, which sets all single-trait intercepts to 1 and all cross-trait intercepts to 0.

 	$ python ldsc.py --rg scz.sumstats.gz,bip.sumstats.gz --ref-ld-chr eur_w_ld_chr/ --w-ld-chr eur_w_ld_chr/ --out scz_bip --no-intercept